 What are the possible benefits and risks of participating?

-There are no direct benefits to participants taking part in this study, although the study will provide information about how blood pressure self-monitoring could help improve the health of women with chronic high blood pressure in pregnancy.
+There are no direct benefits to participants taking part in this study, although the study will provide information about how blood pressure self-monitoring could help improve the health of women with high blood pressure in pregnancy.
 This could lead to fewer complications during pregnancy, protecting the health of both mother and baby.
 All women in the study will receive at least usual care, so there is no risk from missing out on any standard clinical care.
 No direct risks for those women self-monitoring blood pressure at home are expected as measuring blood pressure is a safe procedure.
 Women will be counselled how to correctly measure their blood pressure using the provided monitors and when and how to contact clinical teams if they have low or high blood pressure readings.
 It is possible that blood pressure self-monitoring may increase anxiety in participants but previous work by the study team in the pregnant population has found this to be very uncommon.

 Where is the study run from?